-- We are an inclusive school and prioritise children's wellbeing and emotional development. - Class teachers have responsibility for the pastoral and social care of every child in their class. - The school office has responsibility for medical care plans and keeps them updated and shares them with relevant staff members. - The school has an Inclusion and Behaviour Mentor (Mrs Shirley).
-Individual children are seen on a regular basis by this member of staff.
+- We are an inclusive school and prioritise children's wellbeing and emotional development, - Class teachers have responsibility for the pastoral and social care of every child in their class, - The school office has responsibility for medical care plans and keeps them updated and shares them with relevant staff members, - The school has an Inclusion and Behaviour Mentor (Mrs Shirley).
+Individual children are seen on a regular basis by both or either of these members of staff.